Analogue Solutions’ Polymath synthesizer carries us on a journey to unknown or long-forgotten destinations …

 – Design.
 The Polymath is pure visual elegance.
 High quality wooden side panels, shiny pots, tasteful LEDs, noble gooseneck lights.
 The Polymath charisma is enormous (and fosters a devotion to the instrument).

-It has to grow on you:
+This has to grow on you:

 – No octave switches in the VCO section.
 Pitches can, however, be adjusted by the sequencer voltages over a range of 5 octaves.
 A little complicated, but at the same time offering musical freedom.